Your Questions, Answered

 -

 It depends on what you're working on.
-Some issues resolve in a single session.
-Others benefit from three to six.
+Some issues resolve in a single session; however, there is considerable benefit in allowing yourself 3-6 sessions to fully resolve inner turmoil.
 We'll talk through this during your consultation so you know what to expect before we begin.

 -